Alexggp/node_framework/README.md

 ====================

 Prototype node js server (rest server)
-This project is a prototype made ​​in node js server based on routes and services.
+This project is a prototype made ​​in node js server based on routes, controllers and services.
 The purpose of this server is to show how layers can organize routes , services, database connectors , validation schemes , and logger configuration files within a common project.